-These Jamaican phrases make me smile.
+These Jamaican phrases may make you scratch your head and think "whaat????" if you've never heard them before.
+But when you stop to think about what they are actually saying, I think you will appreciate how dynamic our language is.
 Over a three week period, I either used them myself, or heard them used in everyday conversation.

 Yu tink seh mi born big?!